spantaleev/matrix-docker-ansible-deploy/docs/quick-start.md

 Finally, let's make sure that you can log in to the created account with the specified password.

-You should be able to log in to it with your own Element Web client which you have set up at `element.example.com` by running the playbook.
-Open the URL (`https://element.example.com`) on a web browser, and enter the credentials to log in.
+You should be able to log in to it with your own [Element Web](configuring-playbook-client-element-web.md) client which you have set up at `element.example.com` by running the playbook.
+Open the URL (`https://element.example.com`) in a web browser and enter your credentials to log in.

-**If you successfully logged in to your account, installing and configuring procedure is complete**🎉
+**If you successfully logged in to your account, installing and configuring is complete**🎉

 Come say Hi👋 in our support room - [#matrix-docker-ansible-deploy:devture.com](https://matrix.to/#/#matrix-docker-ansible-deploy:devture.com).
 You might learn something or get to help someone else new to Matrix hosting.